Last update: 27.10.2020

 After moving to Germany from the UK you can use your UK driving license without any worries.
 In fact, anyone who has EU citizenship and a driving license from a country within the European Union is allowed to drive in Germany without getting a new driving license there.

 Driving a vehicle registered anywhere else is easy to get tracked by German authorities via the DVLA.
 This means you should pay attention to the laws on the road there and watch for speed cameras and police patrols.

-Requirements for Driving in Germany
+Requirements for driving in Germany

 Carrying a valid driving license with you is a must when you’re on the road with a vehicle in Germany.
-If the vehicle is not yours officially, you must bring with you a permission from the registered owner who has given you the right to drive their vehicle.
+If the vehicle is not yours officially, you must bring with you permission from the registered owner who has given you the right to drive their vehicle.

 You have to be at least 18 years old to drive a car in Germany without breaking the law.
 No one has the right to organize or take part in illegal races with motor vehicles of any kind on roads at the territory of Germany.

 After moving to Germany from the UK with your UK-registered car you can drive the vehicle for up to 12 months without having to register it there.
 After one year, you need to contact the German authorities and officially register the vehicle within Germany.

 Driving on the right side of the road in Germany is a must.
 When you go there with your UK-registered vehicle you will start feeling a bit comfortable, which is normal.
 Overtaking on the left with a steering wheel on the right is a lot harder because the visibility of the road is greatly reduced.

 You can also overtake on the right but this is allowed to do in stationary traffic.